keenregen/hardhat-simple-storage/README.md

 # Hardhat Study 0

-## SimpleStorage for TestNet with Hardhat
+## SimpleStorage Project with Hardhat for TestNet